Alves confirms Barcelona departure

-Alves had previously expressed a desire to stay with the club next season in preparation for the World Cup at the end of the year but confirmed on Wednesday that will not be the case.
+Alves had previously expressed a desire to stay with the club next season in preparation for the World Cup at the end of the year, but confirmed that will not be the case.

 The Brazil international posted on Instagram: "Now the time has come for our farewell.
-They were eight-plus years dedicated to the club, the colors, and that house.
+They were eight-plus years dedicated to the club, the colours, and that house.

 "But like everything in life, the years pass, the paths diverge and the stories are written for some time in different places – and that's how it was."